svevang/service_monitor/README.md

 status](https://gitlab.com/vevang/service_monitor/badges/master/pipeline.svg)](https://gitlab.com/vevang/service_monitor/commits/master)

-Service Monitor is a command line tool that pings an http service.
+Service Monitor is a command line program that pings a http service to measure latency.
+Response times are printed as the pings return.
-Response times are gathered up and some simple summary statistics.
+Finally, some summary statistics of the ping run are calculated and printed.

 ## Quickstart